dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-wdl-agc-tutorial.rst

             "workflowInputs": "input.json"
         }

-3. Since this workflow is publicly posted on `Dockstore.org <https://dockstore.org/workflows/github.com/dockstore-testing/wes-testing/agc-fastq-read-counts:v1.12?tab=info>`_, we can quickly launch it by passing the Dockstore CLI the entry and input files.
+3. Since this workflow is publicly posted on `Dockstore <https://dockstore.org/workflows/github.com/dockstore-testing/wes-testing/agc-fastq-read-counts:v1.12?tab=info>`__, we can quickly launch it by passing the Dockstore CLI the entry and input files.
 File attachments can be specified with the ``--attach`` or ``-a`` switch:

     .. code:: text